samimazirt/BtcTransacGen/README.md

 This guide provides step-by-step instructions for setting up and running the Application in conjunction with Bitcoin Core in `regtest` mode.

+## NEW VERSION

+just install docker on your computer, navigate to the project and run `docker-compose -f ./docker/docker-compose.yml up -d`.
+Then make the package and import in weka, see section "Packaging for WEKA" You can then generate.
+When you're done just run `docker-compose -f ./docker/docker-compose.yml down`.

 ## Setting Up Bitcoin Core

 1. **Download and Install Bitcoin Core**